sboesebeck/morphium/Morphium Documentation.md

 *   *queryClass* and *fieldImplClass*: this is used for Queries.
 If you want to take control over how queries ar built in *_Morphium_* and on how fields within queries are represented, you can replace those two with your custom implementation.
 * _queryFactoryClass_: query factory implementation, usually just creates a Query-Object.
 Custom implementations need to implement the `QueryFactory` interface.
 *   *cache*: Set your own implementation of the cache.
 It needs to implement the `MorphiumCache` interface.
 Default is `MorphiumCacheImpl`.
 You need to specify a fully configured cache object here, not only a class object.
 *   _driverClass_: Set the driver implementation, you want to use.
 This is a string, set the class name here.
 E.g. `MorphiumConfig.setDriverClass(MetaDriver.class.getName()`.
 Custom implementations need to implement the `MorphiumDriver` interface.
+By default the `MongodbDriver` is used, which connects to mongo using the official Java driver.
+But there are some other implementations, that do have some advantages (like the inMemoryDriver or the ones from the project [here](https://github.com/sboesebeck/morphium-drivers).

 In Mongo until V 2.4 authentication and user privileges were not really existent.
 With 2.4, roles are introduces which might make it a bit more complicated to get things working.

 ### authentication
-_Morphium_ supports authentication, of course, but only once.
+_Morphium_ supports authentication, of course, but on startup.
 So usually you have an application user, which connects to database.
 Login to mongo is configured as follows:
 ```java
     MorphiumConfig cfg=new Morpiumconfig(...);
     ...
     cfg.setMongoLogin("tst");
     cfg.setMongoPassword("tst");
 ```
-This user usually needs to have read/Write access to the database.
-If you want your indices to be created automatically by you, this user also needs to have the role dbAdmin for the corresponding database.
-If you use _Morphium_ with a replicase of mongo nodes, _Morphium_ needs to be able to get access to local database and get the replicaset status.
-In order to do so, either the mongo user needs to get additional roles (clusterAdmin and read to local db), or you specify a special user for that task, which has excactly those roles. _Morphium_ authenticates with that different user for accessing replicaSet status (and only for getting the replicaset status) and is convigured very similar to the normal login:
+This user usually needs to have read/write access to the database.
+If you want your indices to be created automatically by you, this user also needs to have the role _dbAdmin_ for the corresponding database.
+If you use _Morphium_ with a replicaset of mongo nodes, _Morphium_ needs to be able to get access to local database and get the replicaset status.
+In order to do so, either the mongo user needs to get additional roles (clusterAdmin and read to local db), or you specify a special user for that task, which has excactly those roles. _Morphium_ authenticates with that different user for accessing replicaSet status (and only for getting the replicaset status) and is configured very similar to the normal login:
 ```java
      cfg.setMongoAdminUser("adm");
      cfg.setMongoAdminPwd("adm");